injamul-abeg/Car-detection-using-OpenCV-Python/README.md

 # Car-Detection Using OpenCV Python
- Car detection using OpenCV Python
+ Real-time car detection using OpenCV Python